 Unplanned road trips have a charm of their own which is beyond the comprehension of meticulous planners.
 While I was discussing the experiences of such a sudden and unplanned trip to Leh, one of my friends said, "Ladakh is so done and dusted, why do you keep going there repeatedly?"
 Well, most visitable places are done and dusted.
 They have all received enough footfall.
 More than enough has been written about them.
 But that is not a reason enough not to (re)visit or (re)write one's unique experiences of travelling.

 In a recent travelogue, I had explained the reason to revisit the Ladakh range often, at length.
-At the cost of reiterating, I must reassert that Ladakh and Spiti have such a strong recall value because none of the spots and stretches remain the same.
+At the cost of reiterating, I must say that Ladakh and Spiti have such a strong recall value because none of the spots and stretches remain the same.
 Depending on the season, the lighting conditions, the shadow-structures of the clouds—the look and feel and mood of the arid landscape alters dramatically.
 The colour of the river, the texture of the mountains, the relief of the expansive emptiness is barely static.
-The same view may feel vastly different if revisited within a few minutes.
-The palate is perpetually transformative.
-Therefore, in a span of less than four months, I feel another craving to revisit the zone.
+The same view may feel vastly different if revisited within the span of a few minutes.
+The palette is perpetually transformative.
+Therefore, in a matter of less than four months, I feel another craving to revisit the zone.

-On a Friday afternoon, last week, after the lecture, I hit the Eastern Peripheral Expressway, next to my university that connects to the Delhi–Chandigarh highway.
-Half a dozen tunnels and a four-lane highway to Manali may have severe environmental costs but it has reduced the travel time by four to five hours.
-What used to be a fifteen-hour drive is now close to ten hours.
+On a Friday afternoon, last week, after the lecture, I hit the Eastern Peripheral Expressway, next to my university that connects to the Delhi-Chandigarh highway.
+Half a dozen tunnels and a four-lane highway to Manali may have severe environmental costs but it has reduced the travel time by 4-5 hours.
+What used to be a 15-hour-drive is now close to 10 hours.
 Recent floods and landslides between Mandi and Manali have devastated several parts of the four-lane.
-It is paradoxical how we claim to tame the mountains, and how often nature reminds us of our minuscule existence through periodic taunting.
+It is paradoxical how we claim to tame the mountains, and how often nature reminds us of our miniscule existence through periodic taunting.
 Yet we barely learn a lesson.
 We commit the same concrete errors of mindless constructions without showing an iota of respect towards nature.

 Anyway, the idea was to escape yet another man-made madness in the name of festivity and breathe some clean air.
 I was escaping Delhi’s unimaginable levels of pollution by reaching a place far enough from civilisation that is not civil enough to keep their water, soil and air clean.
 During my last visit to Lahul last June, I happened to like Jispa—such a quaint habitat next to river Bhaga and very close to Darcha that offers a fantastic view of the valley.
 It is also the point of bifurcation.
 One road leads to Zanskar from Darcha; and another goes to Leh.
 Even though I have travelled extensively in this region in the last fifteen years, for some strange reason, I had not driven through the most common stretch between Sarchu and Leh.